-It’s vital that you define your unique positioning and implement the right marketing strategies to capture your ideal clients’ attention.
+You must define your unique positioning and implement the right marketing strategies to capture your ideal clients’ attention.
 Consider doubling down on your marketing activities during the coming weeks, and set the stage for your business to grow.
 Here are some simple marketing tactics for promoting your wedding photography business:

 Posting pictures on social media is great, but are you reaching the right people with the right content?
 Do you know what your ideal clients look for when they’re selecting a wedding photographer?

 Do some market research about your target audience, then use the information to tailor your marketing message and select the right channels to reach your target market.
 What social media platforms do they use the most?
 And at what days and times of the week?